D1ffic00lt/bunker-with-ai/README.md

 <h1 align="center">The Bunker with AI</h1>
 <p align="center"><strong>Bunker</strong> is a discussion game about surviving in the apocalypse.
 A global catastrophic is coming to Earth.
 You are lucky to be near the entrance to the bunker.
-You can try to survive the must dangerous scenario, but not everyone will enter there.
+You can try to survive the most dangerous scenario, but not everyone will enter there.
 You will need to make a choice.
 Who will enter and who will be outside? </p>

 ## About the bot
-The Bunker bot is a program for generation a scenarios for a bunker game via AI.
+The Bunker bot is a program for generation scenarios for a bunker game via AI.
 Every game has a global catastrophic scenario, a bunker description and a danger in the bunker that players will need to eliminate.
 ### Player generation using AI
 Each player has generated attributes:
 - `Age`